 The sunshine, the fresh air, the breeze blowing through your hair…does all of this really affect outdoor workouts?

 The answer on both accounts is yes!
-When we’re outside, embracing God’s wonderful creation, the mental and physical health benefits obtained are far greater than what’s achieved by exercising indoors.
+When we’re outside, embracing God’s wonderful nature, the mental and physical health benefits obtained are far greater than what’s achieved by exercising indoors.

 Data from a 2008 Scottish Health Survey revealed that heading outdoors for exercise can boost one’s mood about fifty percent more than staying indoors!
 Sunshine and clean air invigorate us, while nature sounds, like running water, calm us.
 Exercising outside provides an escape from florescent lighting and overcrowded weight/cardio rooms.
 Moreover, if you suffer from mild depression or anxiety, getting outside every day can improve your mood and outlook on life.
 I for one can attest to the fact that when working indoors all day, even a few minutes in nature can clear my mind and help me focus.